-In the case of startups, you are discovering your product in the process of making it, so it’s not an area that allows for precise schedule planning.
+In the case, startups of you are discovering your product in the process of making it, so it’s not an area that allows for precise schedule planning.
 You walk forward with some degree of uncertainty.
 The earlier you will tackle this uncertainty, the better your predictions will be, but you must always be ready to adapt, be agile and lean.

-Here is a proof of great cooperation:
+Here is proof of great cooperation: